heytanix/BMI_Calculator/README.md

 # BMI Calculator - Stay Healthy

-A fully responsive web app to calculate Body Mass Index (BMI) using a modern Python Flask backend, with dynamic HTML, CSS, and JavaScript on the front end.
+A responsive web app to calculate Body Mass Index (BMI) using a modern Python Flask backend, with dynamic HTML, CSS, and JavaScript on the front end.
 Supports both metric and imperial units, provides categorized BMI results, and is built for seamless cross-device usage.

 ---